Free Self-Audit v4 2 MORE SIGNALS · No install · Runs in your browser

 What this isn't

 This grader is not LangSmith, Langfuse, Helicone, or any other vendor.
-It's a 5-question check you can run in 30 seconds.
-For the full 30-page read of your actual production log archive (where I look for the specific silent-success drift that affects your customers), the $149 AI Ops Checkup is the deeper version of this same checklist.
+It's an 11-question check you can run in 30 seconds.
+For the full 30-page read of your actual production log archive (where I look for the specific silent-success drift, double-charges, prompt-injection events, mid-task intent drift, or the runaway-cost loop that's quietly eating your margin), the $149 AI Ops Checkup covers signals 1-7 and the $299 LLM Bill Triage covers signals 8-11 deeply.

 Common fixes by signal